AERIQ: SDR-Based LTE I/Q Measurement and Analysis Framework for Air-to-Ground Propagation Modeling: Measurement Campaign

 \subsection{Measurement Setup}

 The measurement campaign is executed at the NSF AERPAW Lake Wheeler Road Field Labs site in Raleigh NC, USA, which is shown in Fig.~\ref{fig:exp_site}.
 A fixed BS tower with a single dipole transmit antenna is deployed, and the flying UAV is equipped with a vertically oriented single dipole receiver antenna and a GPS receiver.
-LTE eNB is realized by the srsRAN open-source SDR software at the BS tower that transmits the LTE downlink signal.
-The SDR is mounted on the UAV to collect raw I/Q data samples.
+LTE eNB is realized using the srsRAN open-source SDR software at the BS tower that transmits the LTE downlink signal.
+An SDR is mounted on the UAV to collect raw I/Q data samples.
+For both the tower and the UAV, a USRP B205mini from NI is used as an SDR.
 The UAV collects 20~ms segments of data out of every 100 ms, and out of that recording, and extracts a full LTE frame that is of length 10~ms. In other words, in every 100 ms, we capture one full LTE frame.
-The SDR of USRP B205mini from NI is adopted at both the tower and the UAV.
 The detailed specifications of the BS tower and the UAV receiver are listed in Table~I.